Philippine Air Force Athletics Records

 This meant our team was composed of athletes who had no team, athletes from high schools with no established athletics team, air force enlisted athletes, visiting fil-heritage athletes, and retired/part-time athletes already in the workforce.

-Many Enlisted athletes didn’t show, so it was the civilian athletes that really carried the team at the Weekly Relays.
+Many Enlisted athletes didn’t show, so the civilian athletes really carried the team at the Weekly Relays.
 And the positive things promoted which we can be proud of were

 - A means of moral support for former Collegiate Stars who were balancing work and part-time training.